georgid/pypYIN/README.md

  You should have received a copy of the Affero GNU General Public License
  version 3 along with this program.
 If not, see http://www.gnu.org/licenses/

- If you have any problem about this python version code, please contact: Rong Gong
+ If you have any problem about this python version code, please contact: georgi.dzhambazov@upf.edu
- rong.gong@upf.edu

  If you have any problem about this algorithm, I suggest you to contact: Matthias Mauch
  m.mauch@qmul.ac.uk who is the original C++ version author of this algorithm